Common Autism Myths: 14 Misconceptions About Autism Debunked

 While you may have encountered an autistic individual who dislikes being touched, this preference varies widely across the spectrum.

 No two autistic people are identical.
-Even if one autistic person doesn’t like being touched, many autistic people may desire physical affection, such as hugs and other forms of touch
+Even if one autistic person doesn’t like being touched, some autistic people may desire physical affection, such as hugs and other forms of touch.

 Myth: Autism Is a Learning Disability